 The number of pastoral producers selling regularly at the local markets has increased.
-This changehas led to the emergence of another secondary actor, the Livestock Marketing Associations (LMAs)

-who manage the local markets.
-The LMAs collect tax per head of sheep and goats sold and remit 70%

-1 of money to the County Treasury while the County government provides necessary travel permits to transport goats to Nairobi or to other regional markets.
-According to local traders and pastoral 2 3 producers, the activities performed by these two actors are disconnected from the shifting cycles of 4 profit and loss that characterise their trade.
-The nearly unilateral imposition of tax for each goat or 5 sheep exchanged by sellers and buyers at local markets, in addition to the high fee for issuing travel 6 documents, is not connected to price fluctuations that make the sheep and goat trade precarious.
-7 The centralised organisation for issuing these documents further deepens the weak relationships 8 between local traders and county government departments.
+This change has led to the emergence of other secondary actor, the Livestock Marketing Associations (LMAs) which is a committee that manage the local markets.
+The committee collect tax on sheep and goats sold and remit 70% of the tax to the county treasury, while the county government provides necessary travel permits to transport goats to Nairobi or to other regional markets.
+According to local traders and pastoral producers, the amount of tax imposed by the LMA and the county government are disconnected from the reality of shifting cycles of profit and loss that characterize their trade.
+The nearly unilateral imposition of tax per animal exchanged by sellers and buyers at local markets, in addition to the high fee for issuing travel documents, is not connected to price fluctuations that make the sheep and goat trade precarious.
+The centralized way in which the issuance of these documents are organized further deepens the weak relationships between local traders and county government departments.

-9 Collaboration between local traders
+4.3.8.
+Collaboration between local traders

-10 Trader to trader collaboration plays an important role in the organisation of the sheep and goat 11 trade.
-Whereas the purchase activities at the local markets are mostly performed by traders 12 individually, the movement of animals to a long distance market is mostly done jointly.
-The 13 collaboration is established out of practical convenience and necessity such as in case of limited 14 working capital.
-Organising to sell sheep and goats at the Nairobi market requires that a long-15 distance trader has between 300,000 - 400,000 Ksh. (approximately 3000-4000 Euros) of working 16 capital per trip.
-As sheep and goats are usually bought on a cash basis, and the working capital is 17 typically raised jointly by 2 - 4 traders per lorry.
+Trader to trader collaboration plays an important role in the organization of the sheep and goat trade.
+Whereas the purchase activities at the local markets are performed by traders individually, the movement of animals to a long distance market is mostly done jointly.
+The collaboration is established out of practical convenience and necessity such as in case of limited working capital.
+Organizing the sale of sheep and goats in Nairobi market requires that a long distance trader has a working capital between 400,000 and 500,000ksh (approximately 4000-5000 Euros) per trip.
+Since sheep and goats are usually bought on a cash basis, this working capital is typically raised jointly by 2-4 traders per lorry.

-"We still need other traders to help us fill the lorry... [because] the transportation is costly and hard on us... so we increase the capacity to 160, 170, 180 goats... if there are fewer goats, it becomes costly" (L48, Korr).
+"We still need other traders to help us fill the lorry ... [because] the transportation is costly and hard on us ... so we increase the capacity to 160, 170, 180 goats ... if there are fewer goats, it becomes costly" (L48, Korr).

-Through collaboration between traders, the costs which must be paid in advance such as a deposit for the lorry and the salary for the herder who will supervise the goats en route can be shared.
-Traders share costs according to the number of sheep and goats they contribute to a lorry.
+Through collaboration between traders, the costs which must be paid in advance, such as a deposit for the lorry and the salary for the herder who will supervise the goats en route, can be shared.
+In such arrangement, traders share costs according to the number of sheep and goats they contribute to a lorry.
 Joining efforts to purchase animals reduces the time needed to fill a lorry.

-Long distance traders will also collaborate by sharing market information.
-Traders might call each other from the Nairobi market to share information about number of lorries in the market, prices and the demand situation.
+The traders also collaborate by sharing market information.
+They might call each other from the Nairobi market to share information about the number of lorries in the market, prices and the demand situation.
 This is then used to cross-check the information obtained from the Nairobi broker.
-Traders also help each other at the local market by offering 'peer review' to estimate sheep or goat purchase prices, in order to avoid over pricing that would increase their likelihood of selling at a loss in the terminal market.
+Traders also help each other at the local market by offering 'peer review' to estimate buying prices for sheep or goat, in order to avoid over pricing that would increase their likelihood of selling at a loss in the terminal market.